 The legal issues affecting torrenting have a lot to do with how the BitTorrent clients are used, as well as the legality of the content being downloaded.
 Lucky for most, there’s a wide variety of free content to download from a host of torrent sites all across the Internet.

 The type of things you can find include open source software, public domain books and movies, archival content, and a whole lot more.
-The problem is, the kind of content that most people would want has been illegally reproduced.
+The problem is, that the kind of content that most people would want has been illegally reproduced.
 We’re talking copyrighted material such as TV shows like The Revenant or Game of Thrones.

 Whether or not the content being downloaded is legal or illegal is completely up to the individual.
 Many governments across the world are however trying their best to discourage anyone from downloading pirated material by implementing laws where those caught might have to part with a lot of money in fines, or even face a jail term.

 Despite all these restrictions, you’ll still find people who will go on and download their media files without any fear of getting caught by the government.
 They’re able to do this because they’re connected to a network that allows them to encrypt their Internet connection, and carry out their activities anonymously.
 This network happens to be a Virtual Private Network, otherwise known as a VPN.
 If you’re in the market for one good provider to start out with, then we’d recommend ExpressVPN.
-Here’s a list of best VPN service providers you can use for anonymous torrent downloading.
+Here’s a list of the best VPN service providers you can use for anonymous torrent downloading.

 - Best for streaming and privacy